grinnellm/SpawnIndex/README.md

     ## [1] 8.6357

-And so, the estimated spawn index for this surface spawn survey is 8.64 t.
+The estimated spawn index for this surface spawn survey is 8.64 t.

 ### Spawn-on-kelp biomass